Autumn Term Course Descriptions

 Are animals valuable only insofar as they are useful to us?
 Is it ethical to use them for scientific experimentation or as a source of food?
 Should we be allowed to hunt them for sport or have them entertain us?
 Animal rights activists seek to abolish the use of animals in science and entertainment, eliminate hunting, and disband all forms of animal consumption and agriculture.
 We will consider the practicability of these goals by examining current research in animal behavior and welfare, and by visiting a local animal rescue league.
 We will focus on the ethical theories that are foundational to animal activism and investigate the historical roots of our domination of the natural world.

-Students who were invited and accept a place in our Honors Program will be placed in one of the two following Autumn Term courses:
+Students who were invited and accept a place in our Honors Program will be placed in one of the following Autumn Term courses.

 AT 26: Unsp*k@ble Acts: Myth & Meaning in Greek Tragedy (Honors)